tadanoyu/evergreen-blog/src/content/note/depth-first-search.md

 DFS starting from 0 -> 0 1 2 3 4 (recursion)
 ```

 Normally, when you implement DFS recursively, it processes neighbors in ascending order (if the adjacency list is sorted).
-In contrast, iterative DFS may produce different orders due to the [[What is a Stack|stack]]'s LIFO behavior.
+In contrast, iterative DFS may produce different orders due to the [stack](/note/what-is-a-stack)'s LIFO behavior.
 You can mimic recursive DFS in iterative implementations by reversing the neighbor order before pushing them onto the stack.

 Here's a iterative version of DFS.
 ```rb